 What happened in the Canigila case?

 Edward Canigila is a 68 year old man from Cranston, Rhode Island who had been married to his wife Kim for twenty-two years.
-As all couples do, they had a fight on the night of August 5th, 2015, the inside their home.
+He had a fight on the night of August 5th, 2015 with his wife inside their home.
 When the argument got worse, Canigila went into the bedroom and got his unloaded gun.
 He went back to the living room and, in a dramatic gesture, put the gun on the table and said, “why don’t you just shoot me and get me out of my misery.”
-After this fight, Kim decided to spend the night in a hotel.
-The next day, she tried calling Edward, but he would not pick up, so she called the police to make a “well call” to the home, she was concerned about his safety.
-When the police arrived, they spoke to Edward and believed that he was at risk to harm himself.
+After this fight, his wife decided to spend the night in a hotel.
+The next day, his wife tried calling the defendant, but he would not pick up, so she called the police to make a “well call” to the home, concerned about his safety.
+When the police arrived, they spoke to the defendant and believed that he was at risk to harm himself.
 He went to the hospital and was discharged the same day.
 While at the hospital, the officers took Edward’s guns, as they believed it was best for everyone’s safety if he did not have access to them.

 One month passed, and the police department refused to give Edward his guns back, even after attorneys intervened.
 As a result, Edward sued the city of Cranston and the police officers individually for violating his Second, Fourth, and Fourteenth Amendment rights.
 The main issue now is that the police officers violated his Fourth Amendment rights when they entered his home and seized items without a warrant.
 The only justification the officers could offer is that they were acting in their “community caretaking” function.
 The First Circuit found that the officers were acting in their community caretaking capacity, and that the officers were justified in the warrantless search and seizure of the Canigila home.